 False positives were not an issue for the products.

-Most of the products were perfectly good at correctly classifying legitimate applications and websites.
-But two products blocked a few legitimate applications of varying impact.
-One product initially quarantined a high impact application, but eventually allowed it to run.
+Four of the nine products were perfectly good at correctly classifying legitimate applications and websites.
+But two products blocked two legitimate applications each.
+Three other products blocked or warned against one legitimate application.

 • Which products were the most effective?